-DO NOT allow knees to dip together
+DO NOT allow knees to come together

-Mini-squat: Slowly lower your body as if to sit, but stop midway between standing and sitting; slowly return back to standing.
+Partial squat: Slowly lower your body as if to sit, but stop midway between standing and sitting; slowly return to standing.

 Full squat: Slowly lower your body as if to sit.
 Stop just short of sitting then return to standing.